rainbojack1/the-grapevine/README.md

      * Headline - the title of the article

-     * Summary - a short summary of the article
+     * Summary - a short summary of the article (if applicable)

      * URL - the url to the original article